-In fact, the taper fade even looks good with all short sides, long top styles regardless of hair texture or type, so check out our examples below to find the best tapered hairstyles for you!
+In fact, the taper fade even looks good with all short sides, long top styles regardless of hair texture or type, so check out our examples below to find the best taper fade hairstyles for you!

 The high taper fade is one of the most popular fade haircut styles for men, especially those with dark hair.
 With this style, the hair becomes gradually faded until it blends with the color of the skin from about 2 inches from the top.

-If you're a guy who prefer's a more subtle look, a low fade is the perfect cut to give you a slight edge to spice things up.
+If you’re a guy who prefers a more subtle look, a low fade is a perfect cut to give you a slight edge to spice things up.
 This hairstyle is largely untouched towards the top but down the sides, a slight taper begins and fades gently towards the hairline, giving it a more distinct outline.